oktavilla/hopp-docs/docs/configuration/index.md

 ## Responsible parties

-It is possible to define any number of responsible parties for an editorial product.
+It is possible to define a number of responsible parties for an editorial product.
-A responsbile party is defined as a role (free text) and an id of a specific contributor.
-This information will be shown on the [contributors](../information-design-templates/contributors.md) page and in the footer.
+This is simply an ordered list of contributor id's.
+These contributors will be shown first on the [contributors](../information-design-templates/contributors.md) page and in the footer.

 ## Footer Content